 - We are providing people in prison with $5 phonecards so they can make more calls

 - We have installed more phones for people in prison to call loved ones.

-- It is easier to email a prisoner – see the list of email addresses to send an email to someone in prison (a staff member will print it out and give it to the person).
-They can reply by post.
+- You can email a prisoner.
+See the list of email addresses to send an email to someone in prison.
+(A staff member will print it out and give it to the person.
+They can reply by post.)

-- Video calling is being expanded for eligible prisoners to video call their approved visitors.
+- Video calling is available in most prisons for eligible people to video call their approved visitors, subject to availability.